-Here are some other great hotels in this same “class”.
+Here are some other great hotels in this same class of super expensive.
 Notice they come in at a lower price range which is mostly due to their locations.
-Many on the main road or near the train station.
+Many are on the main road or near the train station.
 That said, you can get luxury accommodation at a lower price.

 The Best “Expensive” Hotels in Rome

 The “Super Expensive” category is likely limited to venture capitalists, the founders of Google, Tom & Giselle Brady, arms dealers, and mega power-ball winners.
 That said, the “Expensive” category is possibly attainable for other more modest professions like doctors, lawyers, and astronauts.

 “Expensive” Prices: While the prices of hotels change rapidly, expect these hotels to range from $350 to $649 per night for a range of rooms.
 That obviously will vary, so click the link which will take you to Booking.com to see prices.

 €€€€ | 5 Star | Central Location | Piazza Navona | Rooftop Bar

 Looking for a truly magical Roman experience?
 Look no further since Eitch Borromoni is a hotel literally built into a side of a 17th-century Baroque church overlooking Piazza Navona.